 Powering the Enterprising Generation

 Those original 12 societies were the catalysts for an extraordinary movement in student entrepreneurship.
-Now that initial group has grown into a national non-profit and a thriving national network representing nearly 260 college and university enterprise societies.
+Now that initial group has grown into a national non-profit organisation with a thriving national network representing over 200 college and university enterprise societies."